 - a.
 Any one receiving a disclosure of abuse or noticing signs of possible abuse must make a signed and dated record within 24 hours of reporting the incident; noting what was seen or said, putting the event into context, and giving the date, time and location.
 Incidents should be reported to the Designated Safeguarding Leads as soon as possible. - b.
-A copy of the disclosure form can be found in the Safeguarding area on the staff shared drive. - c.
-File records are kept securely for any student on a child protection plan (CPP - Children Act, 5.47) or for any student monitored for child protection purposes.
-In additional records will be kept for Children in need (Children Act, 5.17). - d.
-These records are stored securely on the school communications system. - e.
-If a student transfers from a school within BMAT, any child protection notes will be forwarded to the student's new school marked "confidential" and for the attention of the receiving school's Designated Safeguarding and Child Protection Lead. - 14.
-Safer Recruitment Part 3 of 'Keeping Children Safe in Education' (for further information, see the BMAT Recruitment and Selection Policy): Every effort will be made to ensure the safe recruitment of staff and all legislation regarding safer recruitment will be followed.
-This includes: - a.
-Following statutory EDBS and DBS guidelines re: checks on staff, including enhanced DBS checks on governors. - b.
-Ensuring that information on all checks are recorded in the single central record of BMAT's constituent schools and held in individuals' personnel files, where appropriate in accordance with Data Protection Regulations. - c.
-Requiring a standardised application form and not just a CV. - d.
-Stating clearly on any advertisement our commitment to safeguarding children.
+A copy of the disclosure form can be found in the Safeguarding area on the staff shared drive.

+- c.
+File records are kept securely for any student on a child protection plan (CPP Children Act, 5.47) or for any student monitored for child protection purposes.
+In addition records will be kept for Children in need (Children Act, 5.17). - d.
+These records are stored securely on the school communications system (My Concern). - e.
+If a student transfers from a school within BMAT, any child protection notes will be forwarded to the student's new school marked "confidential" and for the attention of the receiving school's Designated Safeguarding and Child Protection Lead.

+14. Safer Recruitment - Part 3 of 'Keeping Children Safe in Education' (for further information, see the BMAT Recruitment and Selection Policy): Every effort will be made to ensure the safe recruitment of staff and all legislation regarding safer recruitment will be followed.
+This includes: